LeSyefGit/TinycheckLight/README.md

 ### Possible updates for next releases

 - Centralized server for IOC/whitelist management (aka.
 Remote Analysis).
-- Implement Ethernet use.
+- Implement Ethernet / Non internet use.
-- PDF reports.
 - Possibility to add watchers from the backend interface.
 - Encryption of ZIPed reports.
 - Better frontend GUI/JS (use of websockets / better animations).
 - More OpSec (TOR integration, Local IP randomization etc.)
-- 3d template for kiosks ?

 ### Contact